 Merino wool baselayers (40€-130€ per item)

 Merino wool is excellent at wicking away moisture and trapping body warmth at the same time.
 It is a natural fibre and as such has another advantage, that of masking any unpleasant sweaty odours.
+Merinco is so fine that it doesn’t itch and will keep you warm all day.

-NB: We would recommend this option
+NB: We recommend this option if your budget allows.

 Layer 2: Lightweight insulated jacket or fleece?

 Once your base layer, which will help control and wick away any sweat, is taken care of it’s time to think about your mid-layer to keep you warm and cosy on the slopes.
 First it’s useful to know that heat is retained in air pockets within the fabrics and between your layers so having layer that are too tight to keep the cold out can be counter-productive.
 The 3 layer system is scalable to your requirements.
-If it is warmer weather or you are a particularly warm blooded person you can leave out the mid-layer or exchange it for a thinner layer.
+If it is warmer weather or you are a particularly warm-blooded person you can leave out the mid-layer or exchange it for a thinner layer.
 If it is colder or you feel the cold more than most add a second mid-layer like a gilet.
 Here are our tips to help you choose a good mid-layer.

 Lightweight synthetic insulated jacket (70€-300€)